Some things cannot be fixed. But they can be carried.

 Help Us Help Others

-Gun violence, terrorism, severe weather events, and community-wide public health issues aren’t new, but we’re certainly experiencing these with new intensity.
-Join Sounds True and the entire RIG team in donating cases of Megan’s first book, It’s OK That You’re Not OK, and the new journal, How to Carry What Can’t Be Fixed to communities reeling from large-scale loss and grief.
+Gun violence, terrorism, severe weather events, and community-wide accidents aren’t new, but we’re certainly experiencing these with new intensity.
+Join Sounds True and the entire RIG team in donating cases of the book, It’s OK That You’re Not OK, to communities reeling from large-scale loss and grief.
 So far, we’ve sent hundreds of books to communities in the US and around the world.
 Together, we can do more.

 In the face of such widespread grief, it’s hard to know what to do.
 In addition to writing your elected officials, giving blood, and advocating for change in your chosen arenas, you can help the RIG team deliver grief support directly to communities affected by violence or disaster.
 Donate to the #disasteroutreach fund by clicking the button below.
 You’ll have a chance to tell us where you’d like your donation allocated – to the book fund, or to the RIG scholarship fund – when you check out.